Associate Professor Suzanne Little

-Suzanne Little is a Senior Lecturer in Theatre Studies.
+Suzanne Little is an Associate Professor in Theatre Studies in the School of Performing Arts.
 Suzanne is an interdisciplinary researcher publishing on political dance, trauma, practice as Research, reflective practice, documentary theatre, and the witness turn in contemporary performance (forthcoming).
 Suzanne is the vice president of ADSA and a member of FIRT and PSI.

-Hilary Halba is a Senior Lecturer in Theatres Studies.
+Hilary Halba is an Associate Professor in Theatres Studies in the School of Performing Arts.
 She is a teacher, director, actor, producer and dramaturge with over 20 years' experience in New Zealand theatre and education.
 Her research interests include bicultural theatre in Aotearoa/New Zealand, acting methodologies, actor training, documentary theatre, and New Zealand post-colonial theatre.

-Hazel Tucker is an Associate Professor in Tourism.
+Hazel Tucker is a Professor in the Department of Tourism.
 Her research interests are in heritage tourism, and tourism’s relations to cultural change, emotion, colonialism/postcolonialism, tourist narratives and performance, and tour guiding.
 Her publications include Living with Tourism (Routledge, 2003), Tourism and Postcolonialism (Routledge, 2004), and recent articles on World Heritage, empathy, and apocalyptic subjectivity in tourism.

 Dr Susan Wardell